 The development and adoption of residential parking standards helps to provide and ensure a more consistent approach to the assessment of development proposals, at both a pre-application and planning application stage.

-The guidance also addresses the use of planning conditions and obligations that might be used to secure the provision, and to manage the future use, of parking space, or other sustainable transport services, provided in association with residential development.
+The guidance also addresses the use of planning conditions and obligations that might be used to secure the provision, and to manage the future use, of parking space provided in association with residential development.